MrOlm/covid19_population_genomics/README.md

 ## Introduction

-As viruses replicate within their hosts during infection, they quickly mutate into genetically diverse populations.
-This is especially true for viruses with RNA genomes (as is the case with SARS-CoV-2).
-These populations are usually summarized as a single genome representing the consensus genome from a particular patient, and analysis of **inter-patient variation** (differences among the consensus genomes from different patients) is useful for understanding how the outbreak spreads, and how the virus evolves globally.
+As viruses replicate within their hosts during infection, they mutate and accrue genetic diversity in their populations.
+These populations are usually shared as a single genome representing the consensus genome from a particular patient, and analysis of **inter-patient variation** (differences between the consensus genomes from different patients) is useful for understanding how the outbreak spreads, and how the virus evolves globally.

-The variation among individuals in single host population is referred to as **intra-patient variation**, intraspecfic variation, or microdiversity.
-These type of variation is less commonly studied, but analysis of this data has the following potential applications:
+We refer to the variation within a single individual as **intra-patient variation**, intraspecfic variation, or microdiversity.
+This genetic variation is less commonly studied, but analysis of this data has the following potential applications:

-* Identification of the genomic loci least likely to mutate during infection.
-Could be useful for designing universal primers / probes.
+* Identification of the genomic loci least likely to mutate during infection, which could be useful for designing universal primers / probes.

 * Comparison of viral evolution within individuals versus global evolution.
-This can be useful for understanding how the viral evolutionary pressures and function.
+This can be useful for understanding how the viral evolutionary pressures and functions.

-* Estimation of the number of viral particles acquired to start infection and quantifying genetic diversity transferred during transmission.
+* Estimation of the number of viral particles acquired at the onset of infection and quantifying genetic diversity transferred during transmission.

 ## Inter-patient SARS-CoV-2 genome variation